Tag Archives: Passing down my faith in Christ

 The cross of Jesus Christ symbolizes the epitome of love and self-sacrifice.
 “Greater love has no man, than that he lay down his life for his friends” (John 15:13).
 Jesus’ death on the cross is the ultimate sacrifice of love that reconciles us to God.
 Crosses and crucifixes are powerful visual reminders of God’s love and serve as a witness of hope to the world.

-I invite my blog friends to reflect upon God’s love while reading through the following Scripture and notations.
+I invite my friends to reflect upon God’s love while reading through the following Scripture and notations.

 Peace and Hope (Romans 5: 1-11)